 Filling in the Gaps in Technical Data Sheets for Improved Bond Performance

 Surface preparation for reliable, high-performance adhesive bonding and coating is a subtle and sensitive process.
-One size usually doesn’t fit all, meaning that, in reality, adhesives manufacturers would need a different TDS for every application scenario.
+One size usually doesn’t fit all, meaning that, in reality, adhesive manufacturers would need a different TDS for every type of adhesive and their applications.
 To avoid this, most adhesives manufacturers err on the side of too little information and provide TDSs that are so general regarding surface preparation as to have almost no value.

-An appreciation for the sensitivity of adhesive bond performance to the molecular-level cleanliness and composition of the bond surface, and an awareness of tools like contact angle measurement for measuring and controlling this surface composition, allows manufacturers whose product performance depends on the adhesion to ensure quality and improve the customer experience.
+An appreciation for the sensitivity of adhesive bond performance to the molecular-level cleanliness and composition of the bond surface and an awareness of tools like contact angle measurement for measuring and controlling this surface composition allows manufacturers whose product performance depends on bonded joints to ensure quality and improve the customer experience.

 To learn how to leverage contact angle measurements in new product development or bonding, coating, and cleaning operations, download the eBook - The Advanced Guide to Transforming Product Development Through Surface Intelligence Data & Technology.